 One of the great aspects of teaching English abroad and traveling overseas is the opportunity to experience holidays and festivals in foreign countries.
 While Christmas might be the most celebrated holiday around the globe, as a world traveler you will discover that celebrations and traditions vary widely.

-In the United States, by the time the first week of January rolls around, the Christmas season has all but wrapped up - folks are throwing out their trees and getting back to work and school.
-But in many parts of the world, the season is not concluded until January 6 (or January 19 for those in Orthodox nations such as Russia, and Coptic Christians in Egypt), which is known as the “Three Kings Day” or “The Epiphany.”
+In the United States, by the time the first week of January rolls around, the Christmas season has all but wrapped up.
+Folks are throwing out their trees and getting back to work and school.
+In many parts of the world, however, the season is not concluded until January 6 (or January 19 for those in Orthodox nations such as Russia, and Coptic Christians in Egypt), which is known as the “Three Kings Day” or “The Epiphany.”
 The day is also referred to as “The manifestation of God”, “The adoration of the Magi” and as the “Twelfth Night.”

-Argentina celebrates “El Día de los Reyes” with great fervor, and children in particular love this day because they traditionally leave their shoes by the door with grass and water for the Three Kings' camels with the hope of getting a present the next morning!
+Argentina celebrates “El Día de los Reyes” with great fervor.
+Children in particular love this day because they traditionally leave their shoes by the door with grass and water for the Three Kings' camels with the hope of getting a present the next morning!
 In addition, it is customary to prepare special pastries known as Rosca de Reyes, which are formed to resemble a king's crown.

 Those teaching English in Brazil during 3 Kings Days while enjoy opportunities to celebrate with special music, dance and food, all accompanied by caipirinhas!
 This is also a day when Christmas decorations are put away and preparations begin for the Carnival season, which will culminate a 6-8 weeks later with Fat Tuesday when Rio hosts "The Largest Party on Earth."